Research

 Key applications:

-• Low Impact Development (LID) optimization and performance assessment
+• Low Impact Development (LID) performance assessment

-• Urban flood forecasting and real-time control systems
+• Urban flood forecasting and peak-flow prediction

-• Climate change scenario analysis for infrastructure planning
+• Climate scenario analysis for infrastructure planning

 Low Impact Development (LID) Technologies